edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-mqtt/GettingStarted.md

 ## Overview

-Device MQTT is a device service for connecting a device or sensor feed to EdgeX using an MQTT topic.
+Device MQTT is a device service for connecting a device or sensor feed to EdgeX using the MQTT protocol.

 ## Running Services with Device MQTT